testofthings/toolsaf/documentation/Tools.md

 ```

 ### Certmitm
 [Certmitm](https://github.com/aapooksman/certmitm) produces files and folders as its output.
-To provide this data to TDSAF create a compressed zip file containing the output.
+To provide this data to TDSAF, create a compressed `.zip` file containing the output.
 Example metafile `00meta.json`:
 ```json
 {